EGaraldi/corecon/paper/paper.md

 [^1]: While ideally I would like to simply ignore the data that are not available through the published paper or the authors themselves, this would limit significantly the number of constraints available.
 In addition, in many cases the retrieve data are quite faithful to the original values.
 I have tested this by retrieving data from plots in publications that also reported the numerical values, and compared the two.
-Finally, I notice that I provide the option of filtering the data based on thier retrieval method, in order to leave the users the freedom to choose which constraints to rely on.
+Finally, I notice that I provide the option of filtering the data based on their retrieval method, in order to leave the users the freedom to choose which constraints to rely on.